-New Jersey Revised Statute §§ 4:19-22—4:19-32 provide procedures for dealing with dangerous dogs.
+New Jersey law found in N.J.S.A.
+4:19-22—4:19-32 provides procedures for dealing with dangerous dogs.
 After a bite, an animal control officer will typically evaluate whether the dog is a serious threat based on an unprovoked attack that causes injury.
 A court will evaluate the results of this investigation, and the court may order the owner to get a special license, keep the dog in a locked enclosure or on a muzzle, or put warnings signs up.
 If the attack was particularly vicious, unprovoked, and caused serious injury, the court may order that the dog be put down.
 The determination as to how to deal with a dangerous dog is based on the individual facts of the case and the results of the evaluation of that specific dog.

-If you or someone you love has been the victim of a dog bite in New Jersey, contact our law firm today for help from an experienced dog bite attorney.
+If you or someone you love has been the victim of a dog bite in New Jersey, get help from an experienced dog bite attorney today.
 Our lawyers are available to speak with you day or night and consultations are completely free of charge.
 Simply call our office in Monmouth County at 732-810-0336 or contact us online an attorney will be in touch with you as soon as possible.

 - Dog Bite Prevention, Centers for Disease Control (CDC)